ishaanjalan05/RAaid/docs/app-vision.md

 Message drafting:
 - RA should be able to type up their broadcast message.
 Automatically save for the RA to come back to it later.

-Communication channel sending
-- RA should be able to send the message across all channels at once.

 # Example scenario

 Here is an example session.